Gulzarilal Nanda: Acting Prime Minister

 Nanda was the Acting Prime Minister of India twice for thirteen days each: the first time after the death of the country's first Prime Minister Jawaharlal Nehru in 1964, and the second time after the death of Prime Minister Lal Bahadur Shastri in 1966.
-He was the Home Minister of India during both these periods, and this is the reason why he was chosen as Prime Minister.
+He was the Home Minister of India during both these periods, which is the reason for him being chosen as Prime Minister.
 The Indian Constitution has no provision for an "acting" Prime Minister.
 Both his terms were uneventful, yet they came at sensitive times because of the potential danger to the country following Nehru's death soon after the Sino-Indian War in 1962 and Shastri's death after the Indo-Pakistani war of 1965.

 Death

-Nanda died on 15 January 1998 6 months before his 100th birthday.
-From 25 November 1997, when former Malawian President Hastings Banda died, until his own death, Nanda was the oldest living former state leader.
+Nanda died on 15 January 1998.
+Possibly from 25 November 1997, when former Malawian President Hastings Banda died, until his own death, Nanda was the oldest living former state leader.
 At his death, Nanda was the last surviving member of the second and third Nehru cabinets and the last living state leader to have been born in the 19th century.